CozmaRares/nft-landing/README.md

    > **Note** By default, the deploy script will push to the current `origin`.
    > If you cloned this repository, the `origin` will be set to **MY** GitHub
-   > repository.
-Be sure to remove the `origin` and set it yoursef if you plan on
+   > repository and domain.
+Be sure to remove the `origin` and set it yoursef,
-   > deploying to GitHub Pages.
+   > and change the `deploy:domain` script if you plan on deploying to GitHub Pages.

     <!---->